IntuitiveHarmony/buttonLED/readme.md

 <br>

 One aspect of this code that I wasn't a big fan of was the way that the random numbers are generated.
 I am using a built in method `random()` this returns a pseudo random number.
-While I am not looking for something that is truly random, I am looking for something that doesn't repeat its' "random" numbers everytime the code is reset.
-Each time the user resets the program and uses the random number button here is the repeted order: 8, 0, 2, 5, 7, 4, 6, 2, 0, 2, 3 and so on until you are bored.
+While I am not looking for something that is truly random, I am looking for something that doesn't repeat its' "random" numbers every time the code is reset.
+Each time the user resets the program and uses the random number button here is the repeated order: 8, 0, 2, 5, 7, 4, 6, 2, 0, 2, 3 and so on until you are bored.
 This brings me back to a CD player I once had that would play the songs in the same random order whenever I put in shuffle mode.

 <hr>